Browsit/mcMMOQuestsModule/README.md

 # mcMMOQuestsModule
-Adds mcMMO Overhaul objectives to Quests
+Adds mcMMO Overhaul reward and requirement to Quests

 <b>NOT COMPATIBLE WITH mcMMO Classic!</b>